patitonob/Capstone-Project/README.md

 *Our next milestone is to develop the tables and script for the login and create an account, upload the into the webhost account and test it*

-Mauricio: Develop the tables for the shopping cart and create account page and test it.
+Mauricio: Create and update tables as HTML files are being created

-Peterson: Quailty assurance such as testing tables by inputting sample data and debugging
+Peterson: Quailty assurance such as testing tables by inputting sample data.
+Debug any issues that may arise from the tables created

-Daniel: Develop the create an account and shopping cart html files.
+Daniel: Cevelop the shopping cart, order history, and additional files needed to complete the website

-Patricio: Develop the script for the login page.
+Patricio: Inserting functions to each HTMl file create to futher provide functionailty to the website.